scala/docs.scala-lang/sips/pending/_posts/2017-02-22-comonadic-comprehensions.md

 Following is a proposal for a concise syntax for working with Comonads(map, extract & coflatMap): the <b>cofor comprehension</b>.

+The proposal has an existing implementation in <a href="https://github.com/scala/scala/pull/5725">PR 5725</a>

 ## Motivating Examples

 ### Examples